Continually Updated Clinical Reference

 Background

 Cardiovascular disorders are the leading cause of mortality and morbidity in the industrialized world, accounting for almost 50% of all deaths annually.
 The survivors constitute an additional reservoir of cardiovascular disease morbidity.
-In the United States alone, over 14 million persons suffer from some form of coronary artery disease (CAD) or its complications including congestive heart failure (CHF), angina, and arrhythmias.
-Of this number, approximately 1 million survivors of acute myocardial infarction (MI), and 309,000 patients who have undergone coronary bypass surgery annually, are candidates for cardiac rehabilitation.
+In the United States alone, over 14 million persons suffer from some form of coronary artery disease (CAD) or its complications, including congestive heart failure (CHF), angina, and arrhythmias.
+Of this number, approximately 1 million survivors of acute myocardial infarction (MI), as well as the more than 300,000 patients who undergo coronary bypass surgery annually, are candidates for cardiac rehabilitation.

 Traditionally, cardiac rehabilitation has been provided to somewhat lower-risk patients who could exercise without getting into trouble.
-However, astonishingly rapid evolution in the management of CAD has now changed the demographics of the patients who can be candidates for rehabilitative training.
-Currently, about 400,000 patients who undergo coronary angioplasty each year comprise a subgroup that could benefit from cardiac rehabilitation.
-Furthermore, approximately 4.7 million patients with CHF are also eligible for a slightly modified program of rehabilitation, as are the ever-increasing number of patients receiving heart transplantation.
+However, astonishingly rapid evolution in the management of CAD has now changed the demographics of the patients who can be candidates for rehabilitation training.
+Currently, about 400,000 patients who undergo coronary angioplasty each year make up a subgroup that could benefit from cardiac rehabilitation.
+Furthermore, approximately 4.7 million patients with CHF are also eligible for a slightly modified program of rehabilitation, as are the ever-increasing number of patients who have undergone heart transplantation.
+[1]

 Objectives

-Cardiac rehabilitation aims to reverse the limitations that have developed following adverse pathophysiologic and psychological consequences of cardiac events.
-Identification of the patients at risk for recurrence of such events (ie, risk stratification) is central to formulating an appropriate medical, rehabilitative, and surgical strategy to prevent such recurrences.
+The identification of the patients at risk for a cardiac event's recurrence (ie, risk stratification) is central to formulating an appropriate medical, rehabilitative, and surgical strategy to prevent such a recurrence.
 Patients who are at low or moderate risk typically undergo early rehabilitation.
-The major goals of cardiac rehabilitative programs are:
+The major goals of a cardiac rehabilitation program are:

 • Curtail the pathophysiologic and psychosocial effects of heart disease